By Hope S. Philbrick

 Owner and Bar Chef Daniel Morrison stocks more than 200 bottles of wine and American craft beers plus mixes inspired cocktails like the Sourwood Smash that combines vodka, honey, mint, orange bitters and fresh lemon with delicious perfection.

-Whether your first taste is a sip or bite, you’ll envy the lucky folks who live within walking distance of this place.
+Whether your first taste is a sip or bite at Sprig Restaurant, you’ll envy the lucky folks who live within walking distance of this place.

 -Mozzarella Grit Cakes with sauteed spinach and roasted tomato puree ($9) come across like a winterized spin on caprese salad.
 Photo © HSP Media LLC.